Synerty/peek-mobile-theme/docs/peek_screens/title_bar/title_bar.rst

         /* Contains the Title Bar looks classes */
             ...

-            .container-fluid{
-            /* Contains the container looks attributes unique to the Title Bar */ ...

-            }
-            .row{
-            /* Contains the row looks attributes unique to the Title Bar */ ...

             }
             .btn-group{
             /* Contains the button group looks attributes unique to the Title Bar */